 - To locate repeaters within a few miles of your location, see: https://www.repeaterbook.com, https://www.radioreference.com/apps/db/, and the ARRL Repeater DIrectory (purchase via https://www.arrl.org).

 - Local radio clubs typically can provide information about popular local repeaters.
-A comprehensive directory of radio clubs can be found via the CQ magazine site at: https://cq-amateur-radio.com/cq_clubs_a-g.html.
-The American Radio Relay League (ARRL) affiliated clubs are listed at: https://www.arrl.org/find-a-club
+Amateur radio clubs can be searched by name or location on the QRZ website at: https://www.qrz.com/clubs The American Radio Relay League (ARRL) affiliated clubs are listed at: https://www.arrl.org/find-a-club

 - MORE repeater information to be added soon!